grafana/kubernetes-mixin-otel/README.md

 make generate-dashboards
 ```

-The dashboards will output into `generate-dashboards` folder.
+The dashboards will output into `generated-dashboards` folder.